urbit/operators.urbit.org/content/guides/which-id-should-i-buy.md

 ###Comet

-Example name: ~doznec-salfun-naptul-habrys-doznec-salfun-naptul-habrys
+- Example name: ~doznec-salfun-naptul-habrys-doznec-salfun-naptul-habrys
-Spawns: N/A
+- Spawns: N/A
-Type: bot
+- Type: Bot

 Comets are for bots.
 These are free identities that anyone can spin up to get on the network.
-Spin one up today and get on the network for free using Port.
+Spin one up today and get on the network for free [using Port](https://urbit.org/getting-started).
 Because comets are free, many groups or other Urbit IDs might block communications with them.

 Comets have nearly all the same capabilities as a planet.